confetti-framework/docs/digging-deeper/commands.md

 go run main.go
 ```

-Or if the application is built, use the executable binary:
+Or, if the application is built, use the executable binary:

 ```sh
 main